-We provide both raw and aggregate market data including: tick-by-tick trade data, order book snapshots (1%, 10%, and full), Tick-level order books for select exchanges, Volume Weighted Average Price, OHLCV, Count, and Exchange Rates.
+We provide both raw and aggregate market data including: tick-by-tick trade data, order book snapshots (1%, 10%, and full), Tick-level order books for select exchanges, Volume Weighted Average Price, OHLCV, Count, Exchange Rates, and Order Book Aggregations.
 Kaiko continuously expands its coverage of cryptocurrency market data, adding new currency pairs and exchanges daily.
 You can browse all data types we provide here and all coverage here.

 Whether you are a currency trader, hedge fund, researcher, financial institution, fintech startup, or regulator, it is essential to have a deep understanding of this complex market.
 Kaiko's data can be used for a wide range of applications such as:

 Trade Data is a general term for tick-by-tick data, or all executed transactions occurring on an exchange.
 Our trade datasets consist of all tick-by-tick trade data, normalized and timestamped.
 We provide trade data for all exchanges and currency pairs covered by Kaiko.

 An order book is a list containing all outstanding buy or sell orders for a specific currency pair, organized by price level.
 An order book identifies the amount of the currency pair being bid or offered at a specific price, known as the market depth.
 An order to buy is called a ‘bid’ and an order to sell is called an ‘ask’.
 The exchange’s matching engine pairs up bids and asks, resulting in a trade.

 Order books are classified as Level 2 market data.
 Our data is categorized in rows by: timestamp, order type (bid/ask), price, and amount.

 Kaiko provides order book snapshots at various market depths: